-The Iron Horse consists of the following parts:
+The Iron Horse consists of the following parts: Note!
+Some parts are optional and are not included as standard.

-- Chassis with mounts for the drive unit, log bunk, bogie and caterpillar track.
+• Chassis with mounts for the drive unit, log bunk, bogie and caterpillar track.

-- Load anti-slip guard (IH 2055, 2090 P).
+- · Load anti-slip guard.

-- Load anti-slip guard with integrated power winch (IH 2055, 2090 PW).
+- · Load anti-slip guard with integrated power winch.

-- Manual winch (IH 2055, 2090 PW).
+- Manual winch.

 - The drive unit consists of the following parts:

-- Engine
+- Engine with muffler and fuel tank

-- Fuel tank, see the section "Fuel handling".

-- Muffler.

 - Variator.

 - Gearbox with mounts for the steering arm and drive axles.

 - Dog clutch

 - Steering brake.

 - The steering arm consists of the following parts:

 - Handlebars with controls

 - Adjustable spring for weight balance

 - Steering yoke